pfgithub/scpl/docs/actions/loghealthsample.md

 > This action is not yet complete.
 Some arguments may be missing.

+> This action requires that Shortcuts has permission to use WFHealthKitResource,[object Object].

 ### usage
-`loghealthsample [???][???][???][???][???][???][???][???]`
+`loghealthsample undefined=[???] undefined=[???] undefined=[???] undefined=[???] undefined=[???] undefined=[???] undefined=[???] undefined=[???]`

 ### arguments
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFQuantityTypePickerParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFHealthQuantityFieldParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFHealthQuantityAdditionalFieldParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFHealthQuantityAdditionalPickerParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFHealthCategoryPickerParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFHealthCategoryAdditionalPickerParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFHealthCategoryStartDateFieldParameter
 ---
-unknown parameter type This paramtype is not implemented.
+This paramtype is not implemented.
 WFHealthCategoryEndDateFieldParameter